 The health care profession is not immune to understaffing.
 Understaffing occurs at hospitals and nursing homes for many reasons.
 Owners often intentionally understaff their facilities, short-term and long-term, to boost profits.
-Patients do not receive appropriate care.
-In the hospital setting it could be health care providers missing signs and symptoms of a serious condition; in nursing homes, it could result in abuse or neglect.
-Understaffing is associated with high urinary catheter use, poor skin care, poor feeding, malnutrition, dehydration, and starvation.
-Overworked staff tend to rush around, sometimes intentionally skipping certain care needs.
+As well as employees being overworked, patients do not receive appropriate care.
+In the hospital setting, it could be health care providers missing signs and symptoms of a serious condition.
+In nursing homes, understaffing could result in abuse or neglect.
+Understaffing is causes with very serious patient risks.
+These risks include high urinary catheter use, poor skincare, poor feeding, malnutrition, dehydration, and starvation.
+Overworked staff tends to rush around, sometimes intentionally skipping certain care needs.
 Patients’ conditions are more likely to decline.

-In an understaffed facility, expect the unexpected.
+In an understaffed medical facility, expect the unexpected.
 Medical errors already plague U.S. hospitals.
 These medical errors are magnified and compounded when there are not enough employees to ensure proper patient care.
-For instance, a nurse responsible for the postoperative care of a patient might miss subtle signs and symptoms of a respiratory compromise.
-Rushing around and trying to accomplish too many things in a short period of time could lead the nurse to assume that her healthy patient will be okay, just like the many other patients before her, without focusing on the patient’s specific situation.
-Prematurely discharging the patient under the assumption that things will be fine, without paying attention to the amount of narcotic medication administered, could result in the patient suffering a fatal respiratory failure after getting home.
+For instance, a nurse responsible for the postoperative care of a patient might miss subtle signs of a respiratory compromise.
+Rushing around and trying to accomplish too many things in a short period of time could lead the nurse to assume that her healthy patient will be okay.
+The nurse will not be able to focus on the patient’s specific situation.
+Above all, prematurely discharging the patient under the assumption that things will be fine, without paying attention to the amount of narcotic medication administered, could result in the patient suffering a fatal respiratory failure after getting home.

-Sadly, there is no easy way to find out if your hospital or nursing home is understaffed; however, certain tell-tale signs could suggest you need to be concerned.
+Sadly, there is no easy way to find out if your hospital or nursing home is an understaffed medical facility.
+However, certain tell-tale signs could suggest you need to be concerned.
 For instance:

 Is the nurse constantly rushing around and not taking the time to thoroughly answer your questions?